segmentio/segment-docs/src/connections/destinations/catalog/actions-display-video-360/index.md

 > info ""
 > **Note**: You can connect to a Google Ad Manager account.
 For more information, see [4.
 Create an audience and finish DV360 configuration](#4-create-an-audience-and-finish-dv360-configuration) below.
 When filling out the `User-Role Granted` selected `Publisher` if you place to connect to Google Ad Manager.

-Segment's integration with DV360 enables Segment customers to sync audiences created in Engage with DV360 to enable centralized audience management and improved retargeting.
+Segment's integration with DV360 enables Segment customers to sync audiences created in Engage with DV360 for centralized audience management and improved retargeting.

 > warning ""
 > You must meet certain implementation criteria to use the DV360 integration: